operon-cloud/operon-sdk/dotnet/README.md

 # Operon .NET SDK

-Modern .NET client (targeting **.NET 8**) for interacting with Operon Cloud services.
+Modern .NET client (targeting **.NET 8**) for interacting with [Operon.Cloud](https://www.operon.cloud) services.
 The package mirrors the features offered by the Go, Java, and Node SDKs while embracing idiomatic .NET patterns such as dependency injection, `HttpClient`, and `System.Text.Json`.

 ## Project Structure